-5.3 Gentoo users
+4.3 Gentoo users

 On Gentoo the package app-text/tessdata_fast, which app-text/tesseract depends on, handles Tesseract languages.
 It accepts USE flags to select what languages should be installed, these can be set in /etc/portage/package.use.
-Alternatively one can globally set the L10N use extension in /etc/portage/make.conf.
+Alternatively one can globally set the L10N use extension in /etc/portage/make. conf.
 This enables these languages for all packages (e.g. including aspell).

-You can then pass the -1 LANG argument to OCRmyPDF to give a hint as to what languages it should search for.
-Multiple languages can be requested using either -1 eng+fra (English and French) or -1 eng -1 fra.
+You can then pass the -l LANG argument to OCRmyPDF to give a hint as to what languages it should search for.
+Multiple languages can be requested using either -l eng+fra (English and French) or -l eng -l fra.

-5.4 macOS users
+4.4 macOS users